regnatmalum/FakeNameGenerator/README.md

 # FakeNameGenerator API
-API for www.FakeNameGenerator.com

 This repo is the project used to test the API.

-The API can be found [here](https://github.com/regnatmalum/FakeNameGenerator/blob/master/FakeNameGenerator/FakeNameGenerator.cs).
+The API itself can be found [here](https://github.com/regnatmalum/FakeNameGenerator/blob/master/FakeNameGenerator/FakeNameGenerator.cs).

-You can change the name set, which is the origin the name will come from (ex: Brazil, China, etc) You can change the country, which is the origin of the address, occupation, etc.
+You can change the name set, which is the origin the name will come from (ex: Brazil, China, etc)

+You can change the country, which is the origin of the address, occupation, etc.

 ###### **Usage**